takebackyouripad/takebackyouripad.github.io/README.md

-`Copyright 2019 InVEXers@mtka.
+`Copyright 2019 InVEXers@mtka and The Underground Helpdesk.
 All rights reserved.`